 - Is fulfilling a designated block/blocks of courses outside the student's major field of study, as determined by the Major advisor.

-To declare a minor in Biology, first complete the change/add minor form on the registrar’s website.
+To declare a minor in Biology, first complete the change/add minor form on the registrar’s website, and then reach out via email to the appropriate Biological Sciences advisor (based on your last name).
 You should declare your minor as soon as you decide to pursue it, rather than waiting until you have completed the coursework for the minor.